primenetwerx/PrimeNetwerxLinux/README.md

 **Ultra Lightweight, Ligtning Fast, Portable & Immutable - Linux Operating System**

-Based on the Latest Porteus Linux, with the Cinnamon Desktop.
+- Based on the Latest Porteus Linux with the Cinnamon Desktop.
-With as few changes as possible to the base system.
+- As few changes as possible to the base system.
-Changes are done through scripts & modules.
+- Changes are done through scripts & modules.

 **Added:**
 - Additional File System support (for Gparted)